notvicent3/xbot/README.md

 3. How to use it

-See LICENSE for understand what is private propierty and how you can use the GNU Public License.
+See LICENSE for understand what is private property and how you can use the GNU Public License.